ahmermughal/AboutMeKt/README.md

 # AboutMeKt
-Start of my journey to Kotlin as an Android Developer Databinding in Kotlin
+My journey to Kotlin as a Java Android Developer <br/>
+With "Developing Android Apps with Kotlin" Udacity Program <br/>
+Used databinding in Kotlin